azdavis/azdavis.net/posts/en/hash-map-cost-bounds.md

 Thus, I conflated the two in my mind, and got confused.

-To avoid confusion, for the rest of the post, given our example of a hash map with string keys, I will avoid using $n$ and instead use:

-- $s$ as the length of some string key in the map, and
-- $m$ as the number of key-value pairs in the map.

 ## An implicit component

 We are now ready to answer the question of how the hash map operations can execute in constant time on average.